The story behind 'An American Girl in Italy'

 She delights in talking about her six months in Europe and meeting Orkin, a kindred soul whose photos of her capture the spirit of the era -- especially that iconic photo.
 The two eventually reunited in the United States and became lifelong friends, until Orkin's death in 1985.

-"She was an amazing women," Craig says of Orkin.
+"She was an amazing woman," Craig says of Orkin.
 "We had a grand time."